Diagnosis: Soar

 Chunking (learning)

 Five of six phases functional.
 Chunking “compiles the processing in a substate into rules that create the substate results” (§4, p.9).
 It “back-traces through the rule that created them” (§4, p.10) to find superstate conditions.
-EBBS — “explanation-based behavior summarization” (§4, p.10) — ensures chunks are correct and as general as possible.
+EBBS (“explanation-based behavior summarization”) (§4, p.10) — ensures chunks are correct and as general as possible.
 But “chunking requires that substate decisions be deterministic…Therefore, chunking is not used when decisions are made using numeric preferences” (§4, p.10).
+In the source, numeric indifferent preferences are marked with

 Laird has the right plan: “We have plans to modify chunking so that such chunks are added to procedural memory when there is sufficient accumulated experience to ensure that they have a high probability of being correct” (§4, p.10).
 Gate chunking on RL convergence.
 The implementation doesn’t exist yet.